Save big (up to $1,875) on small business tools with our free membership, business.com+

 Omnichannel functionality

-• Social media messaging: You can now send and receive private messages from platforms like Facebook, Instagram and X. [Related article: Using X (Formerly Twitter) as a Customer Support Channel]
+• Social media messaging: Handle direct messages from platforms like Facebook, Instagram and X from the same interface.

-• Messaging app: Such apps allow your team to help customers via platforms like WhatsApp, Facebook Messenger, Viber, WeChat, Zalo, Google Business Messages and Apple Business Chat.
+• Messaging apps: Support customers on platforms like WhatsApp, Facebook Messenger, Viber, WeChat, Google Business Messages and Apple Business Chat.

 KPI measuring and reporting